waterada/cakephp_docs_vagrant/README.md

     $ vi forked_docs_path.conf

 And you need to change the path to your cloned docs directory forked from https://github.com/cakephp/docs.
-For example:

-    /Users/waterada/cakephp/docs

-or
+For example, `/Users/waterada/cakephp/docs` or `C:/cakephp/docs`.

-    C:/cakephp/docs

 Then, `vagrant up`.